Skip to main content

 SDK handles the sandbox runtime layer for you URL for you when you use the runtime functions, see Node SDK sandboxes and Python SDK sandboxes.

 To make a service reachable, start it inside the sandbox and expose its port.
-It looks something like this:
+For example:

 • runtime.baseUrl looks like https://<runtime-host>/